rziga/numpy-is-all-you-need/readme.md

 Yes ...
 I guess?

-Looking at loss curves in [train example](src/train.ipynb), the losses seem to be decreasing, although the validation loss is kinda suspect (a bit too similar to train🤔; also no clue about the spikes).
+Looking at loss curves in [train example](src/train.ipynb), the losses seem to be decreasing, although the validation loss is kinda suspect (a bit too similar to train🤔; also no clue about the spikes, probably Adam's doing).

 ![Where is loss?](figs/loss.png "Is this loss?")

-Here is the generated text, when trained on [tiny shakespeare](https://raw.githubusercontent.com/karpathy/char-rnn/master/data/tinyshakespeare/input.txt) (from [`train.ipynb`](src/train.ipynb)).
+And here is a sample of the generated text, when trained on [tiny shakespeare](https://raw.githubusercontent.com/karpathy/char-rnn/master/data/tinyshakespeare/input.txt) (from [`train.ipynb`](src/train.ipynb)).

 ```
 seed tokens:           | t'st on many a thousand grains t